ashleyyvonne/dac-purple-teaming-workshop/Shared-Instance-Lab-Guide.md

 4. Select the log type "Okta.SystemLog"
 5. Under "Detect" select "Python Editor"
 6. Under "Detect" write:
-       1. Under Rule Funtion write:
-        - Import the deep_get function from the panther_base_helpers library `from panther_base_helpers import deep_get`
+* Import the deep_get function from the panther_base_helpers library `from panther_base_helpers import deep_get`
-        - Return the event for a login and the event for a failed login result using the deep_get function `return event.get("eventType") == 'user.session.start' and deep_get(event, 'outcome', 'result') == "FAILURE"`
+* Return the event for a login and the event for a failed login result using the deep_get function `return event.get("eventType") == 'user.session.start' and deep_get(event, 'outcome', 'result') == "FAILURE"`
 8. Make sure "Create Alert" is set to "On"
 9. Under "Required Fields" set Severity to "Medium"
 10. Skip "Optional Fields" for now
 11. Under "Test":
-        - Add New
+* Add New
-        - Copy and paste the sample event from Okta above.
+* Copy and paste the sample event from Okta above.
-        - We will use this to _test_ our detection.
+* We will use this to _test_ our detection.
-12. The final detection should look something like this:
+13. The final detection should look something like this:

     ``` python
     from panther_base_helpers import deep_get